World News | Pak Army Chief Orders Inquiry into 'incident' Involving Arrest of Sharif's Son-in-law | LatestLY

-Karachi, Oct 20 (PTI) Pakistan Army chief Qamar Javed Bajwa on Tuesday ordered an inquiry into the "incidents" took place in Karachi, a day after deposed prime minister Nawaz Sharif's son-in-law Muhammad Safdar was briefly arrested from his hotel room in the city.
+Karachi, Oct 20 (PTI) Pakistan Army chief Qamar Javed Bajwa on Tuesday ordered an inquiry into the events involving the arrest and release of deposed prime minister Nawaz Sharif's son-in-law Capt (retd) Muhammad Safdar from his hotel room in the city.

 The Army chief directed the Karachi Corps Commander to "immediately inquire into the circumstances" to determine the facts and file a report as soon as possible, according to a statement issued by the military's media wing.